 The holiday season is full of hustle, bustle, fun, and festivity.
-With so much going on, you might find yourself without enough time for sleep, or struggling to fall asleep when you do have the time.
-Don’t worry, this is common.
-One survey found that the majority of respondents (57%) slept poorly during the holiday season.
+With so much going on, you might find yourself without enough time for sleep.
+Furthermore, you might struggle to fall asleep when you do have the time.
 Whether because of stress or excitement, it’s normal to lose some sleep around this time of year.
 But that doesn’t mean it’s healthy – or unavoidable.
-Make sure you’re resting enough to keep the holidays merry and bright by following these seasonal sleep tips.
+Make sure you’re resting enough to keep the holidays merry and bright.
+Follow these tips for better sleep during holidays.

 Stick To Your Normal Schedule

 One of our most important tips for better sleep during holidays deals with your schedule.
-With all that goes on around the holiday season, you may find yourself wanting to stay up later than normal or getting up earlier than usual.
-An occasional break from your sleep schedule is ok, but consistently sleeping at different times around the holidays will not get you the rest you need.
-Make sure you’re trying to fall asleep when you normally do and waking up with your regular alarm – even if that means you get a little less sleep than you like.
+With all that goes on around the holidays, you may be staying up later or getting up earlier than usual.
+An occasional break from your sleep schedule is ok.
+However, consistently sleeping at different times around the holidays will not get you the rest you need.
+Make sure you’re trying to fall asleep when you normally do and waking up with your regular alarm.
+This may mean you get a little less sleep than you like.
 In this case, consistency is more important than getting 8 full hours of sleep on any given night.

 Avoid the Temptation of Snacking

-Around the holidays it feels like everywhere you turn there’s a plate of cookies or a tub of popcorn to munch on.
-Tempting as these treats may be, try not to snack for at least 2 hours before you plan to sleep.
-Eating a lot before bed can actually make it harder to sleep, and when most of what you’re eating is sugary treats you’re not doing yourself any favors.
+Around the holidays it feels like there’s always a plate of cookies or a tub of popcorn to munch on.
+Tempting as these treats may be, try not to snack for at least two hours before sleep.
+Eating a lot before bed can actually make it harder to sleep.
+Furthermore, sugary treats only make it more difficult to sleep.
 If you must eat something, try some fresh fruit or drink a glass of milk.
 Both can satisfy your hunger without keeping you up.

 Turn Your Bedroom into a Sleep Sanctuary